 Internship Coordinators – To get an edge in securing junior summer internships.

-Scholarship Committees – Provide the evidence of extracurricular activities for non-merit based scholarships.
+Scholarship Committees – Provide evidence of extracurricular activities for non-merit-based scholarships.

 Alumni – Let an alumnus see the full details of time spent outside of the classroom before the interview.

 Recruiters – Show coaches your hours of dedication and what other activities have built character.

 MePlusMore helped me stay organized beginning of freshman year.
 Having a digital portfolio that I could share helped me quickly respond and became a talking point with the internship coordinator that eventually offered me the position.
 I have also shared my portfolio with teachers who I will ask to write letters of recommendation next year for college.
 They know me much better and have committed to writing a strong letter when the time comes. - Steven Joy San Diego, CA